Microsoft 365 Business Frequently Asked Questions

 Microsoft 365 Business offers customers a simple but powerful means of enabling employees to use their personal devices for work while providing the business with the ability to prevent those devices from accessing, retaining and/or sharing business information.
 More specifically:

-- Mobile Device Management (MDM) for Windows 10 devices allows businesses to choose to set and enforce capabilities such as Windows Defender protection for malware, automatic updates, and turning off screens after a prescribed amount of time.
+- Device Management for Windows 10 PCs allows businesses to choose to set and enforce capabilities such as Windows Defender protection for malware, automatic updates, and turning off screens after a prescribed amount of time.
 In addition, lost or stolen Windows 10 devices can be completely wiped of business applications and data through the Admin center.

 How does Microsoft 365 Business help protect PCs in my organization from malicious attacks?